uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/software-processes.md

 His or her aim is to build an exact replica of the creator's structure (but obviously without knowing what it looks like).
 The creator should describe exactly what they need to do with the blocks.
 For example, the creator could say "Put the small red block on the big blue block" or "Stand two long blue blocks up vertically with a one block spacing between them, and then balance a red block on top of them".
-But the creator should not describe the building as a whole ("Make a doorframe.").
+But the creator should not describe the building as a whole (i.e. don't say "make a doorframe.").

 When the builder thinks they are done, compare what you built!
 How precise was your communication?